1. HOME

 Vera valued the valley violets ...

-And lastly, two especially for your tongue
+And lastly, two tricky tongue exercises

 Red leather, yellow leather...